x7upLime/andrewdomain/content/posts/a_brief_story_of_hier.md

 **man 7 hier** is your local, system-specific (major version, ...) reference for the version of the FHS specification that your system supports.
-Check out the **STANDARDS** section of the manpage to see exactly which version your system is supporting (at this day on Gentoo it's the 3.0 from March 2015), and while you're at it, check also the **BUGS** section to remind yourself that yes.. it is just a convention that is not really technically enforced.
+Check out the **STANDARDS** section of the manpage to see exactly which version your system is supporting (on this day on Gentoo it's the 3.0 from March 2015), and while you're at it, check also the **BUGS** section to remind yourself that yes.. it is just a convention that is not really technically enforced.
-Because theoretically, you could put your binaries in /etc, mount /home as a tmpfs or cause whatever degree of mayhem that you wish.
+Because theoretically, you could put your binaries in /etc, mount /home as a tmpfs, or cause whatever degree of mayhem that you wish.

 We're still (mainly) under GNU/Linux after all, where historically there has been an effort to guarantee to the user the maximum possible degree of freedom.